georgemac510/filecoinpython/hackfs_filecoin_finapp/README.md

         python app.py

-<h3>Thank you to Shane Larson of https://www.grizzlypeaksoftware.com/ whose <br>
+<h5>Thank you to Shane Larson of https://www.grizzlypeaksoftware.com/ whose <br>
-repo and permission lent us guidance on the charting portion of the UI.
+repo and permission, lent us guidance on the charting portion of the UI.</h5>